cratelyn/j/README.md

 your first impression, but upon what problems you are trying to solve, and whom you communicate with when solving them.

-### 💅 style examples

-when implementing j, i began by studying the programming style of the interpreter fragment.
+### 🌷 an introduction

-it was important to me that i did not write this software in the idiomatic style enforced by `cargo fmt`; the conciseness should not come from retroactivve search-and-replace, but from an honest attempt at adopting and recreating the mindset of the Incunabulum.
+the purpose of building j was not merely to implement an array language in Rust. it was important to me that i did not write this software in the idiomatic style enforced by `cargo fmt`. conciseness should not come from retroactive search-and-replace, but from an honest attempt at adopting and recreating the _mindset_ of people who write software like this.

-let's read a few snippets from the Incunabulum, an open-source implementation of k, and from j.
+in order to get a concrete sense of what this looks like, let's begin by reading a few snippets from the Incunabulum, an open-source implementation of k, and from j.

 #### 📜 the incunabulum